Kaimary/CycleSQL/README.md

 While significant advancements in enhancing overall translation accuracy, current end-to-end models face persistent challenges in producing desired quality output during their initial attempt, owing to the treatment of language translation as a "one-time deal".

-To tackle the problem, Cyclesql introduces natural language explanations of query results as self-provided feedback and uses the feedback to validate the correctness of the translation iteratively, hence improving the overall translation accuracy.
+To tackle the problem, CycleSQL introduces natural language explanations of query results as self-provided feedback and uses the feedback to validate the correctness of the translation iteratively, hence improving the overall translation accuracy.

 This is the approach used in the CycleSQL method.